-In Search of Terra Firma Drama (Short Film) A wounded single woman seeks isolation in the desert in order to escape from a man.
+In Search of Terra Firma Drama (Short Film) A woman seeks isolation and refuge in the desert.

-Raven's Oath Biography ⋄ Drama True story about a poor American Indian girl who vows one day she will own her own place without the help of either a bank or a man after the Great Depression.
+Raven's Oath Biography ⋄ Drama True story about an American Indian girl who makes an oath that one day she will own a home without the help of either a bank or a man, both of which she learned to distrust during the Great Depression.

 The Tattoos Budget: $0 - $100K | Drama (SHORT FILM) When a Southern pizza parlor owner, whose life has been a train wreck, interviews a young teen seeking a job, she discovers they have similar hidden tattoos for similar reasons.

 The Valedictorian Budget: $5M - $10M | Action ⋄ Crime ⋄ Thriller A rural high school valedictorian is 'special ordered' because of her high IQ and beauty by a mysterious Colombian cartel patron, only he gets more than he bargained for, especially when her Vietnam Vet grandmother gets involved.